swhume/threesixtyeye/README.md

 iteratively improved and extended.
 Some will be replaced by preferred alternatives.
 They're intended to provide initial steps towards a 360i pipeline that will be made available via the CDISC 360i GitHub repo.

+Here's the official [CDISC 360i repository](https://github.com/cdisc-org/360i) if that's what you're trying to find.

 ## Introduction

 These programs are designed to function as command-line applications that can run as standalone applications or can